How the 9/11 Memorial & Museum is keeping the message of hope alive during the coronavirus pandemic - KVIA

 Posting inspirational videos on Instagram

-On Wednesday, the museum is launching a series of 90-second to two-minute inspirational videos on Instagram that tell stories about 9/11, some that are relevant to the pandemic.
+On Wednesday, the museum launched a series of 90-second to two-minute inspirational videos on Instagram that tell stories about 9/11, some that are relevant to the pandemic.

-At the end of this week, on Friday, the museum is launching a new virtual public program to coincide with the ninth anniversary of Osama bin Laden’s capture.
+On Friday, the museum is launched a new virtual public program to coincide with the ninth anniversary of Osama bin Laden’s capture.

 The museum’s programs usually take place in its auditorium, but most of New York is still quarantining.
 So the museum is taking the program to people virtually.